totallycovered/cpanel-backup-script/README.md

 # cpanel-backup-script
-A little better back script for cpanel.
-Include multiple sites.
+A little better back script for cpanelbackups than before.

+- Includes multiple site support.